CrowsOfWar/AvatarMod-Docs/classes/bender.rst

 There is a subclass called `NoBenderInfo` which represents no bender found.
 This uses the null object pattern and can prevent NPEs.

+BenderInfo is written to disk using the `writeToNbt` method, and can be read by calling the static method `readFromNbt`.
+It is written and read from network via the BenderInfo serializer found in `AvatarDataSerializers`.

 Cookbook
 --------